Mariana-Tek/engineering-ladder/README.md

 - Handle conflict constructively.
 Assume best intent.
 - Learn from failure by admitting mistakes and sharing what you learned.
 - Amplify and celebrate the contributions of your teammates.

-## For New Employees

-If you are new to the team, please don't panic while reading the expectations for engineers at your level!
-Our codebase is huge and complicated, and it's normal to spend 6-12 months on the team before you feel like you know the lay of the land.
-You will contribute code before then, of course!
-We do a lot of pair programming and skill-sharing during the onboarding process, and you'll start off with small, well-defined tickets to build up your confidence.
-Ramping up to your full capabilities will take a while -- and that's okay!

 ## Glossary